Mucky Pup: Century Media Records

 In 1991, the band signed with Century Media Records and released Act Of Faith in the following year.
 Once again, the lineup shuffled with DeBacker being replaced by Christopher "Junior" LaPlante, and the addition of Kevin Powers as a keyboard player.
 Powers had previously played in the local New Jersey band, Articulate Violence.
-Videos were shot for the songs "Freakin' at the Peepshow" and "Mr. Hand", which only received airplay in Europe.
+A video was shot for the song "Mr. Hand", which only received airplay in Europe.

 Shortly after the recording of the album, Nastasi stepped down from both Mucky Pup and Dog Eat Dog.
 He re-joined the original lineup of Non-Fiction, now calling themselves #9. #9 was in the process of recording their debut when Nastasi accepted a solo record deal with SPV Records.
 Nastasi named the band Nastasee and recorded two albums, featuring collaborations with members of both Mucky Pup and Dog Eat Dog.
 Trim The Fat and Ule Tide were only intended for European release and as a result, the band embarked on four tours of the continent.
 Before Ule Tide could officially be released, Nastasee was dropped from the label and the album was never officially released outside of promotional and mail order copies.
 As a result, Nastasi disbanded his band.

 1993 saw Mucky Pup take a turn away from humorous pop songs to focus on more aggressive, emotional and angry songs with their fifth release, Lemonade.
 The album brought yet another lineup change, as John Milnes moved to guitar and Kevin Powers took the drummer's position.
 It also saw the return of Marc DeBacker on bass.
 Since his previous run with Mucky Pup, DeBacker had moved on to replace Nastasi on guitar in Dog Eat Dog and had taken part in the recording of the band's second full-length album, Play Games as well as the European tour that preceded it.
 Once again, Mucky Pup returned to Europe, appearing frequently with Carter the Unstoppable Sex Machine with whom the band became good friends.

 After releasing two albums in as many years with Century Media Records, Mucky Pup ended their association with the label.